drvinceknight/pfm/_sources/chapters/05-combinations-permutations/how/main.md

 A boolean variable has one of two values: `True` or `False`.

-To create a boolean variable we can use:
+To create a boolean variable here are some of the things we can use:

 - Equality: `value == other_value`
 - Inequality `value != other_value`
 - Strictly less than `value < other_value`
 - Less than or equal`value <= other_value`
+- Inclusion `value in iterable`

 This a subset of the operators available.